JustFocus/ELI5ience/README.md

 - [ ] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
+- [ ] Complex styling of articles and annotations using markdown-js.
 - [ ] Search for articles by tags or name
 - [ ] Pagination / infinite scroll for Articles Index
 - [ ] File upload for annotations